Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

 such as the eventual death of each and every piece of hardware and of each and every software project and service-providing business, in a mere matter of years.
-Yet, content with expectations from this _apparent_ persistence, users can easily be fooled, like Ann was initially, into believing that Human computer systems are just as good as Houyhnhnm computing systems in this regard;
+Yet, satisfied with expectations from this _apparent_ persistence, users can easily be fooled, like Ann was initially, into believing that Human computer systems are just as good as Houyhnhnm computing systems in this regard;